-Transformative Change is a long lasting and sustainable effort that challenges the structures, culture and institutions that preserve and perpetuate
+Transformative change is a long lasting and sustainable effort that challenges the structures, culture and institutions that preserve and perpetuate inequality and discrimination.

-Race is a social construct forged historically through oppression, slavery, and conquest.
+Race is a social construct forged historically through oppression, slavery and conquest.
 While it has been scientifically proven that no biological or genetic evidence exists to support racial groupings, the social significance of race has forged powerful identities for many.